2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at BakerHostetler

-Edward is a partner at BakerHostetler, focusing on complex commercial litigation and e-discovery.
-He has extensive experience advising clients on e-discovery strategies, data preservation, and information governance.
-Edward is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+Edward is a partner at BakerHostetler, where he focuses on complex commercial litigation and e-discovery.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Edward is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Eric Butler Evans